Build investment portfolioInvesting in the stock market

 Lesedauer 7 Minuten

-These questions all fall into the “market timing” category: is there a right time to enter the stock market?
+These questions all fall into the “market timing” category: Is there the right time to enter the stock market?
 Can you achieve higher returns with market timing, i.e. the right time to buy and sell shares?
-Academics and financial experts have studied these questions extensively for decades.
+Scientists and financial experts have dealt with these questions extensively for decades.
 They have also developed various strategies on how you as an investor can overcome the fear of investing your lump sum in the stock market at the wrong time.
 Let’s take a closer look at these.

 Growth in productive assets and inflation have the opposite effect on your assets

 But if you don’t invest, you will.
 Because you will almost certainly lose over a longer period of time.
-Because inflation will gradually devalue your assets.
-For example, the purchasing power of cash in the USA has fallen by more than 15% in the last 10 years.
+This is because inflation will gradually devalue your assets.
+For example, the purchasing power of cash in the USA has fallen by more than 15 % in the last 10 years.

 Crash timing strategy: only buy when it’s cheaper